waltligon/orangefs/doc/design/pvfs2-client.md

 most appropriate to leverage as much of our existing code as possible.
-A user-space application is required to make use of this code, and thus the need for the pvfs2-client application to bridge the gap between the Linux kernel's VFS layer and the *System Interface*.
+A user-space application is required to make use of this code, and thus the need for the pvfs2-client application to bridge the gap between the Linux kernel’s VFS layer and the *System Interface*.

 ## `pvfs2-client` Application Architecture